 Friends Without Benefits

 For the contingent worker who has few real skills and perhaps no high school diploma, this can become a problem.
 For instance, contracting and surviving Covid-19 might mean months of not being able to work and having no financial emergency backup.
-In July of 2020, according to the website rstreet.org , Senator Mark Warner of Virginia and Senator Steve Daines of Montana introduced a bill to put aside 500 million dollars to help states offer benefits like workers’ comp, disability and other payments to people without “traditional employers.”
+In July of 2020, according to the website rstreet.org, Senator Mark Warner of Virginia and Senator Steve Daines of Montana introduced a bill.
+This bill was to put aside 500 million dollars to help states offer benefits like workers’ comp, disability, and other payments to people without traditional employers.
 The system would assign benefits to workers, and not to positions.
-This bill is a continuation of an effort begun in 2016 to make “portable benefits” an option, but it was re-introduced as an emergency measure during the pandemic.
+This bill is a continuation of an effort begun in 2016 to make “portable benefits” an option.
+It was re-introduced as an emergency measure during the pandemic.

 A Few Drawbacks to Hiring Contingent Workers

 One of the biggest differences in employees and contingent workers is the way the US government defines them.
-That is important because if a company hires someone as a contingent worker and compensates them on that basis, but the government says they are employees, the employer could be fined and liable for back wages and for the federal withholding and other required pay deductions.
-That means job descriptions, length of employment and other agreements should be defined in writing.
+Contingent work definition is important.
+If a company hires someone as a contingent worker and compensates them on that basis, but the government says they are employees, the employer could be fined and liable for back wages and for the federal withholding and other required pay deductions.
+That means job descriptions, length of employment, and other agreements should be defined in writing.